luduvigo/assemblycoins/static/whitepaper.md

 ####	What we are doing with Bitcoin

 Assembly is putting members' ownership in individual products on the Bitcoin Blockchain.
-A 'metacoin' existing as a layer on top of Bitcoin, AssemblyCoins are digital ownership tokens with all the advantages of Bitcoin and none of the currency risk.
+A 'metacoin' existing as a layer on top of Bitcoin, Assembly Assets are digital ownership tokens with all the advantages of Bitcoin and none of the currency risk.
 We aim to give users the best tools, extending to cryptographic guarantees of control, such that ownership is no longer a matter of trust, but mathematically self-evident.
 Satoshi's
     central innovation of proof-of-work and decentralization has a lot more potential than has